benjief/COMP-2800-Team-BBY-19-GreenQuest/README.md

 |   /educator-manage-classes.html   # Educator page for managing multiple classes
 |   /educator-new-home.html         # Homepage for the educator
 |   /educator-remove-students.html  # Educator page for removing students from a class
-|   /login.html                     # Login page for both student and educator
+|   /login.html                     # Login page for all visitors
 |   /student-add-friends.html       # Student page for adding friend when submitting
 |   /student-all-classes.html       # Student page class standings for all classes
 |   /student-all-students.html      # Student page student standings for all students
-|   /student-choose-quest.html      # Student page for removing students from a class
+|   /student-choose-quest.html      # Student page for choosing a quest
-|   /student-add-friends.html       # Student page for removing students from a class
+|   /student-home.html              # Homepage for students
-|   /student-add-friends.html       # Student page for removing students from a class
+|   /student-leaderboard.html       # Student page for leaderboard menus
-|   /student-add-friends.html       # Student page for removing students from a class
+|   /student-my-class.html          # Student page for standings in my class

-|   /educator-add-students.html              # Reviews
-|   /stats.html                # Stats
-|   /storefront.html           # Storefront page for all stores
+|   /student-pending-quests.html    # Student page for pending quests awaiting approval/reject
-|   /stores.html               # Store list
-|   /index.html                # Landing HTML file, this is what users see when you come tourl
-|   /employee-login.html       # Employee login page
+|   /student-processed-quests.html  # Student page for processed quests
-|   /member-login.html         # Member login page
+|   /student-profile.html           # Student page for student profile
-|   /more-info.html            # Costco covid-related information
-|   /feedback.html             # Feedback form
-|   /main.html                 # Main page for members
+|   /student-quest-history.html     # Student page for quest history
-|   /reviews.html              # Reviews
-|   /stats.html                # Stats
+|   /student-submit-quest.html      # Student page for submitting quest
-|   /storefront.html           # Storefront page for all stores
+|   /student-view-quest.html        # Student page for viewing chosen quest
-|   /stores.html               # Store list
 |
 ├── images                          # Folder for images
-|   /back_arrow.png                # App's back button
+|   /404.png                        # Picture for 404 page
-|   /costco.jpg                    # Picture used for index.html (landing page)
+|   /add_icon_gray.png              # Picture used for index.html (landing page)
+|   /add_icon.png                   # Picture used for more-info.html
+|   /background_clouds.png          # Picture used for more-info.html
+|   /background_img_preview.png     # Picture used for more-info.html
+|   /background_pattern_1.png       # Picture used for more-info.html
+|   /background_pattern_2.png       # Picture used for more-info.html
+|   /background_pattern_3.png       # Picture used for more-info.html
+|   /background_pattern_4.png       # Picture used for more-info.html
+|   /background_pattern_5.png       # Picture used for more-info.html
+|   /background_pattern_6.png       # Picture used for more-info.html
+|   /background_pattern_7.png       # Picture used for more-info.html
-|   /covid1.jpg                    # Picture used for more-info.html
+|   /background_pattern_8.png       # Picture used for more-info.html
-|   /covid2.jpg                    # Picture used for more-info.html
+|   /background_pattern.png         # Picture used for more-info.html
+|   /benjie_1.png                   # Picture used for easterEgg, about us page
+|   /benjie_2.png                   # Picture used for easterEgg, about us page
+|   /benjie_3.png                   # Picture used for easterEgg, about us page
+|   /benjie_4.png                   # Picture used for easterEgg, about us page
+|   /benjie_crane.png               # Picture used for easterEgg, about us page
+|   /benjie_hi.png                  # Picture used for easterEgg, about us page
+|   /benjie_ribbon.png              # Picture used for easterEgg, about us page
+|   /bronze_ribbon.png              # Picture used for bronze medal for ranking
+|   /facebook_icon.png              # Picture used for facebook icon
+|   /giwoun_1.png                   # Picture used for easterEgg, about us page
+|   /giwoun_2.png                   # Picture used for easterEgg, about us page
+|   /giwoun_3.png                   # Picture used for easterEgg, about us page
+|   /giwoun_4.png                   # Picture used for easterEgg, about us page
+|   /gold_ribbon.png                # Picture used for gold medal for ranking
+|   /gyephel_1.png                  # Picture used for easterEgg, about us page
+|   /gyephel_2.png                  # Picture used for easterEgg, about us page
+|   /gyephel_3.png                  # Picture used for easterEgg, about us page
+|   /gyephel_4.png                  # Picture used for easterEgg, about us page
+|   /leaf_icon.png                  # Picture used for points
+|   /question_icon.png              # Picture used for points
+|   /remove_icon.png                # Picture used for points
+|   /sam_1.png                      # Picture used for easterEgg, about us page
+|   /sam_2.png                      # Picture used for easterEgg, about us page
+|   /sam_3.png                      # Picture used for easterEgg, about us page
+|   /sam_4.png                      # Picture used for easterEgg, about us page
+|   /silver_ribbon.png              # Picture used for silver medal for ranking
+|   /slow_down.png                  # Picture used for error message
+|   /twitter_icon.png               # Picture used for silver medal for ranking

-|   /covid3.jpg                    # Picture used for more-info.html
+|   /background_clouds.png         # Picture used for more-info.html
 |   /covid4.jpg                    # Picture used for more-info.html
 |   /covid5.jpg                    # Picture used for more-info.html
 |   /down_arrow.png                # Icon used for headcount changes